Matthew-Bozoukov/Matthew-page/index.md

 '''

-A project that I am proud of, that was turned into a paper can be found here  [GitHub Pages](github.com/djroytburg/steering_self_preference). and the paper can be found [GitHub Pages](https://arxiv.org/abs/2601.22548).
+A project that I am proud of, that was turned into a paper can be found [here](github.com/djroytburg/steering_self_preference). and the paper can be found [here](https://arxiv.org/abs/2601.22548).

 # Stuff I like to do in my free time